ironcore-dev/steering/CHARTER.md

 Responsibilities: The TSC will be responsible for all aspects of oversight relating to the Project, which may include:

-- coordinating the technical direction of the Project;
+- i. coordinating the technical direction of the Project;
-- approving project or system proposals (including, but not limited to, incubation, deprecation, and changes to a sub-project’s scope);
+- ii. approving project or system proposals (including, but not limited to, incubation, deprecation, and changes to a sub-project’s scope);
-- organizing sub-projects and removing sub-projects;
+- iii. organizing sub-projects and removing sub-projects;
-- creating sub-committees or working groups to focus on cross-project technical issues and requirements;
+- iv. creating sub-committees or working groups to focus on cross-project technical issues and requirements;
-- appointing representatives to work with other open source or open standards communities;
+- v. appointing representatives to work with other open source or open standards communities;
-- establishing community norms, workflows, issuing releases, and security issue reporting policies;
+- vi. establishing community norms, workflows, issuing releases, and security issue reporting policies;
-- approving and implementing policies and processes for contributing to be published publicly and coordinating with LF Europe to resolve matters or concerns that may arise as set forth in Section 7 of this Charter;
+- vii. approving and implementing policies and processes for contributing to be published publicly and coordinating with LF Europe to resolve matters or concerns that may arise as set forth in Section [Intellectual property policy](#intellectual-property-policy) of this Charter;
-- discussions, seeking consensus, and where necessary, voting on technical matters relating to the code base that affect multiple projects; and
+- viii. discussions, seeking consensus, and where necessary, voting on technical matters relating to the code base that affect multiple projects; and
-- coordinating any marketing, events, or communications regarding the Project.
+- ix. coordinating any marketing, events, or communications regarding the Project.

 ## TSC Voting